KDAB/knut/docs/API/script/rcdocument.md

 Convert all assets using the `flags`.

 - `RcDocument.RemoveUnknown`: remove the unknown assets
-- `RcDocument.SplitToolBar`: split oolbars strip into individual icon, one per action
+- `RcDocument.SplitToolBar`: split toolbars strip into individual icon, one per action
 - `RcDocument.ConvertToPng`: convert BMPs to PNGs, needed if we want to also change the transparency
 - `RcDocument.AllFlags`: combination of all above